almaths/maths_blog/about.markdown

 permalink: /about/
 ---

 Hello and welcome to my blog!
 I am Alex Little, a postdoctoral research associate in the [probability group](https://www.umpa.ens-lyon.fr/recherche/equipe-de-probabilites) at ENS de Lyon supervised by [Alice Guionnet](http://perso.ens-lyon.fr/aguionne/) and [Karol Kozlowski](http://perso.ens-lyon.fr/karol.kozlowski/home.php).
 My main interests are in random matrix theory, statistical mechanics, Riemann-Hilbert problems and integrable systems.
-My email is alexander.little@ens-lyon.fr.
+My email is alexander.little (AT) ens-lyon.fr.

 My publications can be found on [Google Scholar](https://scholar.google.co.uk/citations?user=-JKoe_EAAAAJ&hl=en) and on arXiv.
 This blog is used to write about things I find interesting and to give accessible discussions of ideas from papers.
 To comment on an article please reply to the link posted [on Twitter](https://twitter.com/alittlemaths).